 If you have been a victim of false or misleading advertising, contact the law firm of Heygood, Orr & Pearson for a free consultation so we can help you determine the best way to protect your legal rights and interests.
-You can reach us by calling our toll-free hotline at 1-877-446-9001, or by filling out our free case evaluation form located on this page.
+You can reach us by calling our toll-free hotline at 1-877-446-9001, or by filling out our free case evaluation form.

 Case results depend upon a variety of factors unique to each case.
 Results of other cases do not guarantee or predict a similar result in any future case.